-There are certain prominent factors on which the payment depends.
-These factors are related to the paying parent
+There are certain prominent factors on which the child maintenance payment depends.

 The Child Maintenance Service has given a rate band depending on which the amount is decided.
 The band for 2018-19 is given below –